dikchhantThapa/simpleChattyBot/README.md

 # simpleChattyBot
-Simple bot that responds to the user
+Simple bot created in Java that responds to the user